OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/lab.md

 ## Overview
 A webhooks subscription allows a client app to receive notifications about mail, events, and contacts from the Microsoft Graph.
 Microsoft Graph implements a poke-pull model: it sends notifications when changes are made to messages, events, or contacts, and then you query the Microsoft Graph for the details you need.

-## Prerequisites
-- Visual Studio 2015 with Update 1
-- The Graph AAD Auth v1 Started Project template installed
-- An administrator account for an Office 365 tenant.
-This is required because you'll be using the client credentials of an Azure application that's configured to request admin-level permissions.
+## Get an Office 365 developer environment
+To complete the exercises below, you will require an Office 365 developer environment.
+Navigate to https://tryoffice.azurewebsites.net and use the code `BuildChallenge` to get an administrator username and password to one.

 ## Step 1: Create an ASP.NET MVC application
 1. Open Visual Studio and select **File/New/Project**.